hapytex/django-antipatterns/antipattern/using-request-post-or-none.md

 # Why is it a problem?

-Although it is common, a POST request does not *per se* has content.
+Although it is common, a POST request does not *per se* have content.
 The `or` operator evaluates the *truthiness* of the `request.POST` operand, and if it is `False`, it will take the right operand (so `None`).
 This means that even if it is a POST request, it will take `None`, and thus as result the form is *not*